Sinclair to sell 7 TV stations to Fox to win regulatory OK

 - HQ2 cities listen up: Amazon flexing its political muscle sends a message not just to Seattle

-In April, Sinclair sold off nine TV stations to Standard Media Group for $441.7 million.
+In April, Sinclair agreed to sell nine TV stations to Standard Media Group for $442 million.

-Both of the sales are contingent on the acquisition of Tribune Media closing.
+Both Sinclair deals are contingent on the acquisition of Tribune Media closing.
+The Fox deal is expected to close in the second half of the year.

+Sinclair received widespread attention after news reports in April showed dozens of Sinclair news anchors reading an identical script expressing concern about “one-sided news stories plaguing the country.”
+At the time, President Donald Trump tweeted his support of the network.